• Stress in the Body

 A Whole Body Picture of Burnout

 The World Health Organization defines burnout as a psychological phenomenon caused by chronic workplace stress.
-Clinical burnout is officially defined as:

 But biologically, burnout is much more than that.
 In my view, clinical burnout is your body pulling the emergency brake.
 The accumulated stress has become so severe that, in a final attempt to protect you, your autonomic nervous system shuts your system down.